tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 This class will teach you the foundation to answer those questions by developing simple hypervisors together!
 The class is designed so everything is built from scratch and optimized for learning.
 This allows you to understand the building blocks of real-world applications of virtualization technologies and expand the knowledge for your interests afterward.

-This class is hands-on-oriented.
+This class is hands-on oriented.
 We believe that we can learn and retain knowledge best by tackling concrete challenges rather than being taught.
 With this philosophy, the class is designed with lab activities as the primary learning opportunities and lectures to explain the theories behind them.
 We will spend 30-40% of the time on hands-on exercises.

 At the beginning of the class, you will receive a skeleton implementation of a hypervisor and incrementally update it through a series of exercises.
 We will also discuss other design options to understand their pros and cons.

 As we learn foundations, we will analyze various applications and their implementations.
-This includes snapshot-based system-level fuzzing, performant system hardening with MBEC and HLAT (VT-rp), HyperGuard, HVCI, and KDP on Windows, dynamic analysis with stealth hooking, and SMM security reporting with Intel TXT (PPAM).
+This includes snapshot-based system-level fuzzing, performant system hardening with MBEC and HLAT (VT-rp), HVCI, and KDP on Windows, dynamic analysis with stealth hooking, and SMM security reporting with Intel TXT (PPAM).

-You will also receive two additional hypervisor implementations for reference:
+You will also be introduced to two additional hypervisor implementations as references:

 - The cross-platform version in Rust🦀 This version supports Intel and AMD processors and compiles into a UEFI module and Windows driver.
 This is an excellent reference for when you review the "must do" parts and rebuild your hypervisor from scratch for AMD or as a Windows driver, or simply prefer the Rust programming language.